May Half Term revision timetable below

-At Key Stage 3, the curriculum has been designed to build on students prior knowledge from Key Stage 2, to ensure a smooth transition into Key Stage 4, and prepare students for the rigours of the GCSE curriculum.
-The curriculum itself follows a scheme of work targeted to develop student understanding in the fundamental areas of maths:
+At Key Stage 3, the curriculum has been designed to build on pupils prior knowledge from Key Stage 2, to ensure a smooth transition into Key Stage 4, and prepare pupils for the rigours of the GCSE curriculum.
+The curriculum itself follows a scheme of work targeted to develop pupil understanding in the fundamental areas of maths:

 · Number